-A Present To Your Child?
-The Gift Of Failure.
+A Present to Your Child?
+Give Them the Gift of Failure

 On one of the pages of the program I compiled for my son’s Bar Mitzvah many years ago, was a poem entitled, “ Children Are Like Kites.”